Co-determination & naturalisation

 Naturalisation

-Naturalisation is the last step on the way to integration into life in Switzerland.
+Naturalisation is the last step on the path to integration into a life in Switzerland.
 If you are naturalized, you can vote and be elected.

 Switzerland recognises dual citizenship.
-If you apply for Swiss citizenship, you do not lose your previous citizenship, unless your country of origin does not allow dual citizenship.
+Anyone applying for Swiss citizenship does not lose their previous citizenship, unless their country of origin does not allow dual citizenship.

-There is the ordinary naturalization procedure and the facilitated naturalization procedure.
-The latter is mainly intended for people who have Swiss family members.
+There is the ordinary naturalisation procedure and the simplified naturalisation procedure.
+The latter is primarily intended for people who have Swiss family members.

 When can an application be submitted?

 Federal law requires at least 10 years of residence in Switzerland.
-Of these, you must have lived in Switzerland for 3 years during the last 5 years before submitting the application.
+Of these, you must have lived in Switzerland for 3 years during the last 5 years prior to the submission of the application.

-The length of time someone between the ages of 8 and 18 has lived in Switzerland counts twice, but the actual stay must be at least 6 years.
+The time that someone between the ages of 8 and 18 has lived in Switzerland counts twice, but the actual residence must be at least 6 years.

-Furthermore, the applicant must have lived continuously in the canton of St.Gallen and in the political municipality for the last 5 years.
+Furthermore, the applicant must have lived continuously in the Canton of St.Gallen and in the political municipality of residence for the last 5 years.

 Under what conditions?